-Number 97 seems a little unbalanced, as the larger rectangle is at the top and feels like it could topple down.
+Number 97 seems unbalanced, as the larger rectangle is at the top and feels like it could topple down.
 FAIRLY SUCCESSFUL

 98 FOOD CARTON 99 FUNKY FOAM

-I used a food carton for number 98 but when carving wasn’t easy to get clean lines, but overall a success.
+I used a food carton for number 98 but when carved wasn’t easy to get clean lines, but overall still a success.
 UNSUCCESSFUL

-Number 99 Funky foam was used and again had jagged edges, but seemed to be worse than the previous.
+Number 99 Funky foam also had jagged edges, and seemed worse than the previous.
 The only thing I can say about this is that it gave a texture around the cut areas.
 UNSUCCESSFUL

 100 CRAFTING FOAM 101 HANDMADE PAPER

-Number 101 used handmade paper, but due to the nature of the process, did not cut at all well leaving jagged edges.
+Number 101 handmade paper, did not cut well leaving jagged edges.
 UNSUCCESSFUL

 102 VOILE 103 FELT